abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

 3. external style
    - imported in `link` tag with attribute `rel="stylesheet"` in `head`

-> **Cascading**: Process of combining different stylesheets and resolving conflicts between different CSS rules and declarations by the browser, when more than one rule applies to a certain element.
+**Cascading**: Process of combining different stylesheets and resolving conflicts between different CSS rules and declarations by the browser, when more than one rule applies to a certain element.

->
+- **cascade** is the algorithm for solving conflicts where multiple CSS rules apply to an HTML element.
-> - **cascade** is the algorithm for solving conflicts where multiple CSS rules apply to an HTML element.
+  - Great article about it [here](https://2019.wattenberger.com/blog/css-cascade)

 ---

 ## selectors

-- Basic: Element selectors => p,div,..
+- Basic: Element selectors => `p`,`div`,..
 - Class selectors
 - ID selectors